shinken-solutions/shinken/doc/source/03_configuration/configmain.rst

   use_ssl=0

-Use SSl or not.
+Use SSL or not.
 You have to enable it on other daemons too.

 .. _configuration/configmain#ca_cert: